The Six Vision Tasks

 - Are objects rotated relative to the frame? → OBB.

 Take the output sentence from lesson 1.
-Walk down the five-question ladder and stop at the first "yes."
+Walk down the six-question ladder and stop at the first "yes."
 That's your task.
 Write why you stopped there in one line — that one line is what you'll defend in a design review.

 You can explain why the next task on the list is overkill.